rickard67/LSP-Pascal-Library/README.md

    *  Improvements to XLSPExecute
       - Asynchronous reading
       - Avoid calling Synchronize and Sleep
- *  Allow for Handling server responses with anonymous method handlers.
+ *  Allow for handling server responses with anonymous methods.
      The handler is executed in the main thread.
      Example:
      ```pascal